DoTamThuc/Episodic-memory-network/README.md

 ```
 Note: the list of facts can expand to 15

-To play with the trained model just run the command:
+To play with the trained model just run the command for the task "qa1":

 ```
 ./run.sh --task=qa1 --mode=PLAY